chatek87/yumby/README.md

 ### instructions:
 use "list all recipes" to see all the (poorly entered example) recipe entries in your Recipe Book
-enter the name of an existing recipe entry in "search" to view recipe/shopping list, and to change desired number of servings
+enter the name of an existing recipe entry in "search for recipe" to view recipe/shopping list, and to change desired number of servings

 ### features list:
 * Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program